laranzu/MCastBots/README.md

-## ASD Technical Assessment
+## Multicast Peer to Peer Demo in Python

 Written by Hugh/Hugo Fisher <br/>
 AKA laranzu <br/>
 Canberra, Australia <br/>
 hugo.fisher@gmail.com

+Released under MIT License

 Version 1.0

+This was an Australian Signals Directorate technical assessment.
+I applied for a job there, was instructed to write the code for a peer to peer system and push it to a GitHub repo.
+I did so and never heard from ASD again.
+So if you are here because you are also applying to ASD, I wouldn't copy the code.

+This is a peer to peer system, meaning that there is no server that every other program connects to like a web site or Gmail.
+All the peers are identical programs that communicate over an IP multicast group address.
+This is very Ship of Theseus, any peer can join or leave at any time, but the group persists while at least one is active on the multicast address.

-Inspired by the Paranoia tabletop roleplaying game.
-(Which is also my excuse for rushed coding and complete lack of security.)
-The clients are R&D robots, using recombinant genetic engineering to create new DNA therapies, pollution eating algae, and fast food flavours.
-The bots are supervised by humans who keep an eye on progress and upload data from the bots to the server.
-(Better than being the one who has to _test_ the new products.)
+My system is inspired by the Paranoia tabletop roleplaying game, so the peers represent bots (robots) using recombinant genetic engineering to research new DNA therapies, pollution eating algae, and fast food flavours.
+Every so often a bot makes a discovery and announces this on the multicast group, and all the bots send heartbeat packets at regular intervals.

-The bots all share a common multicast group address, which is also used by the supervisor program.
+Supervisors are a second type of program, representing the humans who keep an eye on progress and upload data from the bots.
+(Better than being the humans who have to _test_ the new products.)
+Supervisor programs also use the multicast group address to discover bots by listening to announcements or active pings, requesting bots to send their data to the supervisor, and even shutting down bots.
+Since they are also "peers", supervisors can come and go, and there can be more than one supervisor running at the same time.

-IMPORTANT: the Fedora/RedHat/CentOS `firewalld` blocks incoming multicast, so the bots and supervisor can send but never receive anything :-( I had to shut down my firewall during testing.
+IMPORTANT: the Fedora/RedHat/CentOS `firewalld` or local equivalent may block incoming multicast, if so the bots and supervisor can send but never receive anything :-( I changed to the "Workstation" profile which is for developers and thus allows most traffic, or you could just shut down the firewall for testing.
+(Not on your production system, right?)

 For testing, you can run everything on a single host with address 127.0.0.1.
 Everybody can send, but only the last program started will receive.